 A location-based online community for college students to connect on and off-campus.

-2.1 User interviewsTo build a product users want to use we spoke with 25 (ages 18-37) to understand what existing tools and communities they use and what they like and don’t like about them.
-We captured their responses in a spreadsheet and labeled each insight as like, dislike, behavior, or idea.
-Halfway through our research we filtered the dislikes and saw negativity in online communities was a recurring pattern.
+We interviewed 25 people (ages 18-37) to understand their existing tools and communities and what they like and don’t like about them.
+Their responses were recorded in a spreadsheet and categorized by insights (e.g., like, dislike, behavior, or idea.)

-To find a solution we posted the question online and received the following, which helped guide our solution.
+We brainstormed and posted the question online and received the following, which helped guide the solution of a customizable local social feed.

 3. Plan + Define